puppetlabs/bolt/5-writing-tasks/README.md

 # Next steps

-Now you know how to write tasks you can move on to:
+Now that you know how to write tasks you can move on to:

 1. [Downloading and running existing tasks](../6-downloading-and-running-existing-tasks)